Colorado Ski Area

-Located within an easy two to three hour transfer of Denver after a direct flight from London, the resorts of Breckenridge, Vail, Beaver Creek and Arapahoe Basin offer arguably the best skiing in the USA.
+Located within an easy two to three hour transfer of Denver, the resorts of Breckenridge, Vail, Beaver Creek and Arapahoe Basin offer arguably the best skiing in the USA.
 Situated high in the Rocky Mountains the cold climate delivers not only massive amounts of pristine powder, but an average of 300 days of sunshine per year.

 Each of the towns have a unique and charming character, and offer an incredible array of bars and restaurants, as well as boutiques, galleries, cafes and other distractions for those rest days on your ski holiday.

 Ski Resorts in Colorado - The Epic Pass

 Breckenridge grew out of the Gold Rush of the 1800's and today retains much of its Victorian charm.
 With more than 350 historically valuable houses, Breckenridge really wins visitors over with its old world style.
 Even though rooted in the past, Breckenridge has always been at the forefront of providing the best modern on-mountain experience for snow enthusiasts: the first high speed quad chairlift was opened here; the first dual-loading six seat chairlift in the US; the first Colorado resort to allow snowboarding.
 Today the lift system links four mountain peaks with the terrain getting more challenging the higher up you go.
 Lower slopes on Peaks 8, 9 and 10 are perfect Greens with easy access to the town, mid-mountain is intermediate Blue heaven especially on Peak 7, while the top of Peaks 7, 8 and 10 have a dizzying selection of Black and Double Black runs to really the challenge the best.
 For refueling there's a good choice of on-mountain day lodges, with the local Buffallo Chili being a specialty.